 The Chaplain’s Office encourages student involvement in fellowship and worship at local churches.
 The chaplain is available to assist in finding internships for students in local churches and agencies.
 Special campus programs centered on faith and justice are often sponsored jointly with local organizations.

-Working closely with Linfield's Volunteer Coordiator, Jessica Wade, the chaplain encourages and sponsors several service projects.
-These include Habitat for Humanity, the local food bank and soup kitchen and a variety of other projects.
+Working closely with Linfield's Director of Community Engagement and Service - Joni Tonn, the chaplain encourages and sponsors several service projects.
+These include the local food bank and soup kitchen, a service week to New Orleans' Ninth Ward, and a variety of other projects.
 Understanding the world through interfaith exploration is an important part of the chaplaincy’s mission.
 The spiritual journey can be enhanced through exploration, which might include field trips and service projects.

 The college’s dedication to spiritual nurture grows out of its Baptist heritage, which claims for every individual the freedom and responsibility to shape a personal spiritual journey.
-The chaplain acts as the college’s church relations contact and regularly attends regional American Baptist gathering and is active in the Minister’s Council.
-He also is occasionally available to preach in regional pulpits.
+The chaplain acts as the college’s church relations contact and regularly connects with regional American Baptist ministries and works with other religious bodies through Ecumenical Ministries of Oregon.